 Concurrent Tasks in Detail

-Concurrent tasks are multiple tasks that progress at the same time in the worker system but they are not executed simultaneously.
+Concurrent tasks are multiple tasks that progress at the same time in the worker system but are not executed simultaneously.
 The worker system switches between tasks until all the tasks are completed or it can work sequentially by completing one task before moving to the next task.

 Let’s use the example of an application that has to process several background jobs including processing images, processing webhooks, sending push notifications, and processing big data.
-These tasks progress concurrently but they are not executed at the same time.
+These tasks progress concurrently but are not executed at the same time.
 The worker system might alternate between processing images and sending push notifications until the tasks are complete or prioritize each task sequentially.

 Benefits of concurrent tasks